equivalent/equivalent.github.io/_posts/til/2019-05-30-how-to-lunch-rails-console-in-specific-docker-container.md

 sudo docker exec -d $( sudo docker ps | grep name_of_my_image | awk "{print \$1}" | head -n 1 ) bin/rails runner 'User.all.find_each {|u| u.do_something! }'
 ```

-> remminder: docker containers need to run already in order to do `docker exec`.
+> reminder: docker containers need to run already in order to do `docker exec`.
 If this don't work  make sure `docker ps`  give you back some ids.

 ## Other